zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

  Defines the [northbound certificate](configure-certificates.md#northbound-certificate) facing Zowe users.
 - **`zowe.verifyCertificates`**
   Defines how Zowe should validate the certificates used by components or external service(s) like z/OSMF.
 It can be a value of:
   * `STRICT`: This is the default value.
-Zowe will validate if the certificate is trusted in our trust store and if the certificate Command Name and Subject Alternative Name (SAN)is validate.
+Zowe will validate if the certificate is trusted in our trust store and if the certificate Command Name and Subject Alternative Name (SAN)is validated.
 This is recommended for the best security.
   * `NONSTRICT`: Zowe will validate if the certificate is trusted in our trust store.
 In this mode, Zowe does not validate certificate Common Name and Subject Alternative Name (SAN).
 This option does not have the best security but allows you to try out Zowe when you don't have permission to fix certificate used by external services like z/OSMF.
   * `DISABLED`: This will disable certificate validation completely.
 This is **NOT** recommended for security purpose.